 Delivery of The Brand Style Guide

-A brand style guide is a very specific set of guidelines for how a brand should be presented.
-These guidelines specifically cover logo usage, typography, colors, and imagery, to name a few.
-These are usually the Staples that are included in most brand style guides but they can also include such things as letterheads PowerPoint presentations.
+A brand style guide is a very specific set of brand guidelines for how to present a brand.
+These guidelines start with covering logo usage, typography, colors, and imagery.
+These are the staples of most brand style guides.
+Brand style guides can also include such things as letterhead and PowerPoint presentations.

-This document is indexed and made to be easily referenced to ensure consistency and all future applications of your brand for years to come.
+This document is set up for easy reference to ensure consistency across your brand for years to come.

-Keep in mind this is an opportunity to strengthen an existing relationship so in-person interactions are essential for deepening those relationships.
+Keep in mind this is an opportunity to strengthen an existing relationship.
+In-person interactions are essential for deepening those relationships.

-This is meant to be an exciting and fun phase.
-The importance of employee buying for a new branding cannot be overstated.
-This experience needs to be fun, Interactive, and inclusive.
+This should be an exciting and fun phase.
+We cannot overstate the importance of employee support for new branding.
+This experience needs to be positive, engaging, and inclusive.

-The fourth phase of the branding process is the brand launch.
-The brand launch consists of two parts: the internal brand launch and the external brand launch.
+The fourth phase of the branding process is Launch.
+The brand Launch phase consists of two parts: internal and external.

-We talked about this in Phase 3 and we even held a presentation for employees during phase 3.
-The difference here is this is actually training for the employees.
+We talked about this in Phase 3 – Execution and even included an employee presentation.
+The difference in this phase is the action of training for employees.

 What is an internal brand launch?

-The internal brand launch consists of multiple, small to medium-sized training classes.
-These classes are meant to educate employees on the new brand.
-Some branding agencies may overlook this part of the branding process, but the employees are interacting with your clients on a daily basis.
-Because of this, it is important that your employees know the new branding, maybe even better than you.
+The internal brand launch consists of small to medium-sized training classes.
+These classes educate employees on the new brand.
+Some branding agencies may overlook this part of the branding process.
+We recommend starting with the internal brand launch.
+It is easier for customers to accept a new brand when they interact with employees who have embraced it.

 What is an external brand launch?